 Selective Withdrawal Period: Undergraduate Degree seeking students may request a maximum of three-selective withdrawals during their entire undergraduate career.
 Before/If you decide that you would like to selectively withdraw from the course, please talk to your adviser and/or me to verify that it is the best decision for you.
-The selective withdrawal period for Spring 2018 is February 26th through March 30th.

 Important Dates: to find out more information on the add/drop dates, or general information about the academic calendar, visit http://registrar.gmu.edu/calendars/.
-The last day to add a class is January 29th.
-The last days to drop a class are: January 29th (no penalty), February 12th (33% tuition penalty), and February 23rd (67% tuition penalty).

-2 Quizzes 10% (5% each)
+2 Quizzes 20% (10% each)

 Lab Practical I 15%

 Lab Practical II (semi-cumulative) 25%

-In-Class Assignments 10%

 4 Lab Reports 40% (10% each)

 TOTAL 100%